AdobeDocs/marketo.en/help/marketo/product-docs/administration/workspaces-and-person-partitions/understanding-workspaces-and-person-partitions.md

 ## Cloning across Workspaces {#cloning-across-workspaces}

-For assets that aren't templates, its best to clone them as local assets inside of a program.&nbsp; With the proper access level, you can drag and drop these assets into another workspace:
+For assets that aren't templates, its best to clone them as local assets inside of a program.
+With the proper access level, you can drag and drop these assets into another workspace:

 * Programs
 * Emails